When Should I See An Anxiety Therapist?

 • Excessive Gaming or Gambling: Someone suffering with anxious thoughts may distract themselves by gaming or gambling as a way of blocking out how they are really feeling.

-• Shopping Addictions: Someone may try and cheer themselves up through retail therapy as this may provide a temporary relief, however the anxious thoughts still remain
+• Shopping Addictions: Someone may try and cheer themselves up through retail therapy as this may provide a temporary relief, however, the anxious thoughts still remain

 The Role of Therapy in Addressing Root Causes

-A skilled therapist can help clients:
+A skilled Anxiety Therapist can help clients:

 • Questions Beliefs: Our beliefs can be formed at a very young age, and can even be inherited from others.
 Understanding and questioning core beliefs can reveal where anxiety originally stems from.